We are doing science for policy

 Because the benefits of actions focusing on children and adolescents are likely to extend well beyond the children into the society at large and the future, we have focussed on schools as an important setting for health promotion.

-To assess the current situation of school food provision frameworks in Europe, we, in close collaboration with the EU High Level Group (HLG) on Nutrition and Physical Activity and Directorate General Health & Consumers, have produced an overview and content analysis of national school food policies in the EU28 plus Norway and Switzerland.
+To assess the current situation of school food provision frameworks in Europe, we, in close collaboration with the EU High Level Group (HLG) on Nutrition and Physical Activity and Directorate General Health & Consumers, have produced an overview and content analysis of national school food policies in the EU28 plus Norway and Switzerland (in 2014).
 School food policies and the school setting are crucial in instigating healthier behaviours in children.
 Here, we are focusing our activities on evaluating current strategies, past interventions, highlighting knowledge gaps and proposing ways forward.
 The report 'School food and nutrition in Europe: policies, interventions and their impact' is an example of such work and we will continue supporting the Commission and the Member States in their endeavours towards raising healthier children, for example by focusing on school-based interventions that support the EU Action Plan on Childhood Obesity 2014-2020 objectives in this area.

 Read more about: